suriyadeepan/suriyadeepan.github.io/unpublished/unfolding-rnn-2.markdown

 Before jumping into the code, let me introduce the task of language modeling (RNNLM).
 The objective of language modeling is to capture the statistical relationship among words in a corpus, by learning to predict the next word, given a word.
 Based on which we will generate text one word at a time.
 I've used the term "word" here, but we will work with characters, simply because it is easier to work with data that way.
 The vocabulary will be fixed and small, and we don't have to deal with rare words.
 Consider the small piece of text below, extracted from Paul Graham's blog.

 > November 2016If you're a California voter, there is an important proposition
-> on your ballot this year: Proposition 62, which bans the death
+> on your ballot this year

 During preprocessing, we convert the raw text into a structured form (See table below).
 The objective of the network is to observe the input *x*, one character at a time and produce the output sentence *y*, one character at a time.